 The page for viewing your Record Matches allows you to go over them by person or by collection.
 So you can view all matches that were found for a particular person in your tree, or view all matches found for everyone in your tree in a particular collection, such as the 1940 USA census.

 Click the blue buttons to view the matches in any of the collections.
-For example, click the "Find A Grave" collection in order to see tombstone photos of deceased people in your family tree.
 We call this the "collection page" and it displays all Record Matches from one collection.
 The information from your family tree is displayed on the left and information from the matching historical record, on the right.

 Click any "Review match" button to drill-down and see the full record for any match.
 This is displayed in the Record page.